EmptyBucket/FluentSpec/README.md

 	public override SpecCondition IsSatisfiedOn => $"Depth {must_not} exceed 64";
 }
 ```
-"must" and "must_not" are special reserved words that you must use when implicitly using "MustSpecConfition"
+"must" and "must_not" are special reserved words that you must use when implicitly using "MustSpecConfition" or use explicit "PredefinedSpecCondition", where you explicitly negate the string literal
 ## Combining specifications
 #### Combine specifications using unions and, or and apply negation not to them
 ```csharp